hieudku/TasksManagementApp--Android-Java-Firebase/README.md

 - Password Confirmation: Adding password confirmation during user registration.
 - Task Viewing (Read): Enhance the task viewing feature with data retrieval from Firestore.
 - Task Editing (Update): Implement the ability to edit tasks stored in Firestore.
+- Checkbox and removal option when a task is done (Delete).
 - Task Deletion (Delete): Add functionality for deleting tasks from Firestore.
 - Location Support: Optional feature to include location data with tasks.
-- Phone Integration: Explore SQLite Dialog and ACTION_DIAL for phone call functionality.
 - Camera Integration: Enable task-specific photo capture, storing images in the Firestore tasks collection.
 - Testing: Plan for unit and automated testing, including concurrent tests.